Howrah–Kanyakumari Express: Rakes

 The train has 22 coaches comprising One AC 2-Tier, Three AC 3-tier, Eleven Sleeper class, Three General compartments (Unreserved), Two Sleeper-cum-Luggage rake (SLR), One High-Capacity Parcel Van (HCPV) and one pantry car.

 Schedule

 The train numbered 12665 leaves Howrah at 16:15 hours every Mondays and arrives Kanyakumari at 10:50 hours on Wednesdays.
 On the return journey, the train leaves Kanyakumari at 05:30 hours every Saturdays and arrives Howrah at 23:55 hours on Sundays.

 Some of the prominent stoppages includes Kharagpur, Bhubaneswar, Visakhapatnam,Rajahmundry, Eluru,Vijayawada, Ongole, Chennai Egmore, Viluppuram Junction, Tiruchirappalli Junction, Madurai Junction, Tirunelveli Junction and Nagercoil Junction.

+There is a heavy demand for this train for stoppage in Vallioor railway station.